 Namibia and the wonders of visiting deserts

 After flying by the Kalahari Desert, North-West, towards Windhoek, Namibia, I could not help noticing a dry river bed weaving a curved path across the expanse of vast barren lands.
-Shrubs mark the sinuous curve and, so I reckoned there is water beneath the ground, which is why I thought that the destination is close.
+Shrubs mark the sinuous curve, and so I reckoned there is water beneath the ground, which is why I thought the destination was close.
 The city of Windhoek lies East of the Namib desert in the Central Plateau of Namibia.
 Approaching Windhoek, Namibia by plane

 The Namib Desert stretches from the South of Angola, across the coastal plains of Namibia, down to the Olifants River in South Africa.
 It is so vast that Namibia owes its name to this Great Desert.
 The Desert punctuates everyone’s lives in the country.
 As soon as I arrived, my first discussion with a local was about the diminishing water source due to scarce rains.